 All AEs occurring from the time a subject signs informed consent to study exit will be accounted for in the reporting.
 Safety analyses will be conducted using the safety analysis set on a treatment-emergent basis.
 Descriptive summaries (frequencies and percentages) for ocular and nonocular AEs will be presented by Medical Dictionary for Regulatory Activities Preferred Terms.
-AEs leading to study discontinuation, significant nonserious AEs, and SAEs will be identified.
+AEs leading to study discontinuation and SAEs will be identified.
 Individual subject listings will be provided, as necessary.

-Individual subject listings will be provided for AEs that occur after signing informed consent but prior to exposure to IP.
+Individual subject listings will be provided for AEs that occur after signing informed consent but prior to exposure to IP, as well as for AEs that occur between treatment periods.